 The A.P.G.A.R. score is based on a total score of 0 to 10.
 The higher the score, the better the baby is doing after birth.

-A score of 7, 8, or 9 is normal and is a sign that the newborn is in good health.
+7, 8, or 9 is a normal A.P.G.A.R score and is a sign that the newborn is in good health.
 A score of 10 is very unusual, since almost all newborns lose 1 point for blue hands and feet, which is normal after birth.

 Any score lower than 7 is a sign that the baby needs medical attention.
 The lower the score, the more help the baby needs to adjust outside the mother’s womb.
 A score of 4, 5, or 6 requires immediate intervention, usually in the form of oxygen and respiratory assistance, or in the form of suctioning if breathing has been obstructed by mucus.

 With a score of 0-3 the newborn is unresponsive, pale, limp, and may not have a pulse; therefore, an infant with a score of 0-3 needs immediate resuscitation.
 A newborn with an A.P.G.A.R score in this range generally requires advanced medical care and emergency measures, such as assisted breathing, administration of fluids or medications, and observation in a neonatal intensive care unit.

 The score is reported at 1 minute and 5 minutes after birth for all infants, and at 5 minute intervals thereafter until 20 minutes for infants with a score less than 7.
 A low 5 minute A.P.G.A.R. score clearly confers an increased relative risk of cerebral palsy, reported to be as high as 20 fold to 100 fold over that of infants with a 5 minute A.P.G.A.R. score of 7-10.
 The risk of poor neurologic outcomes also increases when the Apgar score is 3 or less at 10 minutes, 15 minutes, and 20 minutes.